robert-heumueller-ovgu/repl-generative-review-relevance/readme.txt

+# On Assessing the Relevance of Code Reviews Authored by Generative Models
-# Anonymous Submission of Replication Package for SEAA 2025 Review
+# Replication Package
-Reviewers have access to password.

 See paper.